Nickatak/ChamberNetwork/README.md

 	Instrument pull down menu works --> when user goes to individual instrument page, can see each user associated with instrument, then click on names to see their individual page.

-	Some other pages (for example add_performance) will simply say "Coming Soon."
+	Some other pages (for example add_performance.html) will simply say "Coming Soon."

 	Michael will need to be shown how to interact with admin page.